 Along the bamboo walkway.
 I can see a lot of angles that would best for a photo walk.

 As I took a photo walk.
 One of the captures that I can say the best.
 Is my photo captures on their “Bamboo Tower”

 The tower was made of Bamboos and rope with an 8 feet tall.
-I was bit nervous upon climbing the tower because it is little bit shaky.
-But still I conquer my fear because I like adventure.:)
+I was a bit nervous upon climbing the tower because it is a little bit shaky.
+But still, I conquer my fear because I like adventure.:)